acsgn95/PELLICANUS/README.md

 ![PUTTY_result](https://user-images.githubusercontent.com/78763530/150804931-6b9ff653-b2a6-47cf-9c71-cb9c94e06441.png)

-# The Understanding of Kalman Filter
+# Understanding the Kalman Filter

 The Kalman filter is scary at first.
 But once you start, everything gets easier.
 I'm sharing three links that will make it easier for you to understand.
 ![1_5CCvZBfEcZfxNlGX2v20MA](https://user-images.githubusercontent.com/78763530/156850388-846dd014-2a9a-4f47-8cb7-067a44d5c7b5.png)